krishkrishna03/college-sync-hub/QUESTION_UPLOAD_FORMAT.md

 The JSON file must contain an array of question objects.
 Each question object must have:

 - `questionText` (string): The question text
+- `questionImageUrl` (string, optional): URL or base64 data URL for question image
 - `options` (object): An object containing four options (A, B, C, D)
+- `optionImages` (object, optional): An object containing image URLs for options (A, B, C, D)
 - `correctAnswer` (string): The correct answer (must be 'A', 'B', 'C', or 'D')

 ### Example JSON File